 While your Panelists and Presenters may have famliarity with Zoom for meeting rooms, we've created a "Panelist Checklist" to best ensure a successful experience for their sake, as well as the audiences.
 We highly recommend utilizing the same URL for the Webinar to meet and practice.
-Plan for approximately 15-30 minutes to meet with your panelists, preferably a day prior to the event to allow for any adjustments they may need to consider.
+For events with large number of Panelists, consider joining 60 minutes before the event.
+For minutes to meet with your panelists, preferably a day prior to the event to allow for any adjustments they may need to consider.
 Take advantage of these pages to share in advance and prior to broadcasting your event to best ensure a smooth experience:

 - Panelist Checklist for delivering a successful Zoom Webinar

 - Pre-Broadcast Checklist (review during "Practice Session" before webinar start)